ETF diagram

 ETFs, or Exchange Traded Funds, have many advantages.
 Here are a few leading ones:

-1. Risk Diversification—Instead of investing in a single stock, you invest in a basket of different stocks.
-This means you don't rely on the performance of one company, and your investments are spread across many different firms.
+Instead of investing in a single stock, you invest in a basket of different stocks.
+This means you don't rely on one company's performance, and your investments are spread across many different firms.
 The effect?
 If one company doesn't perform well, its impact on your total investments is limited.

 For example, if you invest in an ETF focused on the S&P 500 index, your investments are diversified across those 500 companies.
 This means that the risk is more dispersed, and potential losses associated with the poor performance of one company can be offset by better performance from others.